Connect with others who understand.

 Medically reviewed by Fatima Sharif, MBBS, FCPS

 If you’re living with leukemia, it can be difficult to manage cancer symptoms and treatment side effects.
-One challenge people with leukemia often face is maintaining healthy skin.
+One challenge people with leukemia often face involves maintaining healthy skin.
 Leukemia, chemotherapy, and other treatments can affect skin health in many ways.
 You may experience dry patches, itchy rashes, and frequent skin infections.
 If you were already living with skin conditions before you were diagnosed with leukemia, it’s more important than ever to pay close attention to skin health.

 On MyLeukemiaTeam, members discuss skin symptoms and ways to manage them.
 One member asked, “Any suggestions for treating super dry skin?
 I’m peeling everywhere on my body and limbs!”